Podcast: Play in new window | Download

 Want to reduce waste and recycle as much as you can so you can lower the volume in your waste stream?
 Use these printable reminders to get your room mates, family and friends on board.
 Just print the ones that you need and post them near your waste area or trash can.

-These are just a few of the many examples why being eco-friendly isn't always the easiest thing to do but it's worth us making the effort.
+These are just a few of the many examples why being eco-friendly isn’t always the easiest thing to do but it’s worth us making the effort.
 What solutions do you have for making it easier to be environmentally friendly?
-We'd love to hear about them in the comments below.

 Be an advocate for the planet, please share this post!